-After observing the results in Figure 5(a), we summarize the total number of sensors deleted are based on the low location quality (the percentage of the location quality indicator) in Figure 5(b).
-The corresponding curve depicted in Figure 5(b) goes down when the location quality of a sensor decreases (or as the iteration numbers increase in Figure 5(a), the location quality indicator decreases).
+After observing the results in Figure 5(a), we surmise that the total number of sensors deleted are based on the low location quality (the percentage of the location-quality indicator) in Figure 5(b).
+The corresponding curve depicted in Figure 5(b) goes down when the location quality of a sensor decreases (or as the iteration numbers increase in Figure 5(a), the location-quality indicator decreases).
 It is evident that, as a candidate location is deleted from the sensor location candidate set, the individual location quality associated with the remaining locations may vary accordingly.
-We can see that the location quality of the 1st 10 sensors is higher than the location quality of the 2nd 10 sensors, the location quality of the 2nd 10 sensors is higher than the location quality of the 3rd 10 sensors, and so on.
+We can see that the location quality of the first 10 sensors is higher than the location quality of the second 10 sensors, the location quality of the second 10 sensors is higher than the location quality of the third 10 sensors, and so on.
 It also indicates how many sensors are eliminated, compared with the location qualities during the placement operation.

 Based on the results in Figure 5(b), we show a dynamic performance comparison of the three approaches.
-We consider the number of sensors (including HNs, LNs, and RNs in TPSP) vs. the mean location quality on E_j in Figure 5(c), and the number of sensors vs. the mean of the maximum location quality in Figure 5(d).
+We consider the number of sensors (including HNs, LNs, and RNs in TPSP) versus the mean location quality on E_j in Figure 5(c), and the number of sensors versus the mean of the maximum location quality in Figure 5(d).
 The results are gathered from both simulation campaigns in TPSP.
-As shown in in Figure 5(c), TPSP achieves almost the same location quality with that of SPEM, while SPEM has a better quality than traditional EIM, pSPIEL, and UniRan.
+As shown in Figure 5(c), TPSP achieves almost the same location quality as that of SPEM, while SPEM has a better quality than traditional EIM, pSPIEL, and UniRan.

 In the simulations, the maximum location quality in a case of 50 sensor nodes provided by UniRan is about 0.713, which is about 0.82 in pSPIEL, 0.93 in SPEM, and 0.96 in TPSP.
-In the case of 20 sensor cases, location quality in TPSP is close to 1, which is 0.76 in UniRan, and 0.84 in pSPIEL.
-Although pSPIEL shows to provide better location quality than UniRan, both approaches provide poorer results than the TPSP and the EIM based approaches.
-It is evident that the placement approaches (like pSPIEL, UniRan) proposed for generic WSN applications may not be directly applied to SHM applications.
+In the case of 20-sensor cases, location quality in TPSP is close to 1, which is 0.76 in UniRan and 0.84 in pSPIEL.
+Although pSPIEL provides better location quality than UniRan, both approaches provide poorer results than the TPSP- and the EIM-based approaches.
+It is evident that the placement approaches (like pSPIEL and UniRan) proposed for generic WSN applications may not be directly applied to SHM applications.

 Our next observation deals with T, as shown in Figure 6(a), Figure 6(b), Figure 6(c), and Figure 6(e) in the homogenous WSN placement case of all of the approaches, and in Figure 6(d) and Figure 6(f) in the heterogeneous WSN placement case for TPSP and UniRan.
-In the first simulation campaign of TPSP, we first estimate the minimum, mean, and maximum lifetime of each sensor in the network, and then estimate the mean minimum and mean maximum lifetime of the WSN.
+In the first simulation campaign of TPSP, we first estimate the minimum, mean, and maximum lifetime of each sensor in the network, and then estimate the $mean\ minimum$ and $mean\ maximum$ lifetime of the WSN.
 For comparison, we take into account the mean minimum lifetime (or the worst-case lifetime) achieved in the simulations.
 We think that the values obtained from the total energy consumption of a sensor node may not always correspond to a maximal system lifetime.
 The intention in estimating the minimal lifetime for comparison is to have an understanding of the network performance of TPSP in the worst case.

 Figure 6(a) shows T of different approaches in the homogeneous WSN placement case, where we estimate the mean T. In Figure 6(b) and Figure 6(c), we compare the mean maximum T and mean minimum T, respectively.
 We can observe that, in the case of the mean minimum T, TPSP achieves longer lifetime (about 35% to 45%) than SPEM, UniRan, and pSPIEL.
-The mean maximum T is much longer (about 45% to 73%) than all of the approaches.
-We decrease the communication load (thus, communication cost) on sensors so as to reduce energy consumption.
-We ensure the placement of sensor nodes at the reliable and communication efficient locations (similar to pSPIEL).
+The mean maximum T is much longer (about 45% to 73%)